 Seven out of ten people die without making a Will.
 This is known as dying intestate.
-If you have not made a Will then click here to see how your estate would be distributed if you died, irrespective of your own wishes or the particular needs of your family or loved ones.
+If you have not made a Will, we explain in our Intestacy chart how your estate would be distributed if you died, irrespective of your own wishes or the particular needs of your family or loved ones.

 Isn’t it time you made a Will?

 Did you know that your widow or widower will not necessarily inherit your whole estate?
 Other relatives may be entitled to a share of your estate and this may result in hardship for your survivor.
 Unmarried couples have no rights under the intestacy rules, so if one cohabitee dies the other will not inherit unless provision was made in a Will.